skippyr/libtdk/DOCS.md

 ###### Return Value

-Returns a color with the inverted layer.
+A copy of the color with the inverted layer.

 ### RGBColor Class